thesilican/docker-httpd/README.md

 # docker-httpd

-A small wrapper around busybox httpd, useful as a really tiny http static web server
+A small wrapper around lighttpd, useful as a really tiny http static web server

 Usage:

 ```docker
 FROM thesilican/httpd